GrACE: Generation using Associated Code Edits

 The \codex family of models is available in the ``completion'', ``insertion'' and ``editing'' variants.
 The completion model takes a {\em{prompt}}, which usually contains code before a cursor location, and predicts the code that will follow that prompt.
 Apart from the prompt, the insertion model also takes a {\em{suffix}} prompt, which usually contains the part of code that should come {\em{after}} the code the model predicts.
 Thus, the insertion models perform the infilling task - predict the code that should come after the prompt but before the suffix.
 Finally, the editing variant of the codex models has two different input prompts: an {\em{input}} that is the string that needs to be edited, and an {\em{instruction}} that tells the model how to edit the input.

 We treat the associated code update task as an infilling problem and hence use the \codex \textsc{insert} family of models for our experiments.
-The reasons for this choice are as follows: \begin{enumerate} \item The insertion model allows us to include code that is spatially after the target location.
-If we use the completion model, then we would not be able to provide the suffix information. \item The editing variant requires instruction on how to edit the given piece of code.
+The reasons for this choice are as follows: \begin{enumerate}[leftmargin=*] \item The insertion model allows us to include code that is spatially after the target location in the suffix. \item The editing variant (\davinciedit) requires instruction on how to edit the given piece of code.
 Our experiments with providing the associated edits in this instruction prompt failed to generate good results.
-This is possibly because the editing model is better suited only for instructions given in natural language. \end{enumerate}
+This is possible because the editing model is better suited only for instructions given in natural language\footnote{We do not include \davinciedit in our experiments}. \end{enumerate}